 Don’t be alarmed if you notice a little blood around this time.

-Implantation bleeding may occur when the tiny blastocyst burrows into the uterine lining.
+Implantation bleeding occurs when the tiny fertilised egg (blastocyst) burrows into the uterine lining.

 As a result, sometimes a little blood comes away, which may appear to be a light period or spotting.

 Always report any blood loss to your health carer, but bear in mind this can happen to a third of women.